MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This Sundew compatibility option defines a script to be run when everything is ready
 for the delivery of the product.
-The script receives the sr_sender class
+The script receives the sender class
 instance.
 The script takes the parent as an argument, and for example, any
 modification to  **parent.msg.new_file**  will change the name of the file written locally.